corrente7/java-project-78/README.md

 1) Create an object of validator
 2) Determine a data validation schema using a set of methods (limitations) for each data type.
 3) Call isValid() on the validation schema with the data that requires validation.
-If the data matches all the limitations specified in the schema isValid() returns true, otherwise - false.
+If the data matches all the limitations specified in the schema, isValid() returns true, otherwise - false.

 # Usage: #
 ### Strings Validation ###